 Structural comparison.
-For structural comparison, the SAAV VP model was superposed in Coot onto the previously determined VP structures of AAV1 (PDB ID 3NG9), AAV2 (PDB ID 1LP3), and AAV5 (PDB ID 3NTT) (14, 16, 23) to obtain the distances of the aligned C α positions.
-Distances between nonoverlapping C α positions, due to residue deletion/insertions, were measured using the distance tool in Coot.
-Regions of two or more adjacent amino acids with \geq 2.0 Å difference in superposed VP C α positions were considered to be structurally diverse and assigned to previously described VRs.
+For structural comparison, the SAAV VP model was superposed in Coot onto the previously determined VP structures of AAV1 (PDB ID 3NG9), AAV2 (PDB ID 1LP3), and AAV5 (PDB ID 3NTT) (14, 16, 23) to obtain the distances of the aligned C $\alpha$ positions.
+Distances between nonoverlapping C $\alpha$ positions, due to residue deletion/insertions, were measured using the distance tool in Coot.
+Regions of two or more adjacent amino acids with $\geq$ 2.0 Å difference in superposed VP C $\alpha$ positions were considered to be structurally diverse and assigned to previously described VRs.

 Fluorescent labeling of AAV VLPs.
 SAAV, AAV1, AAV2, and AAV5 VLPs were fluorescently labeled using the DyLight 488 Antibody Labeling Kit (Thermo Fisher).
-Following a modified version of the manufacturer's specifications, 40 μ L of borate buffer (0.67 M, pH 8.5) was added to the VLPs at a concentration >0.5 mg/mL, and the entire volume transferred to the DyLight Reagent vial as per manufacturer's suggestion.
+Following a modified version of the manufacturer's specifications, 40 $\mu$ L of borate buffer (0.67 M, pH 8.5) was added to the VLPs at a concentration >0.5 mg/mL, and the entire volume transferred to the DyLight Reagent vial as per manufacturer's suggestion.
 The samples were mixed and incubated, protected from light, for 1 h at RT.
-Following this, an additional 20 μ L of borate buffer vas added to the reaction and incubated for 30 min.
-Unbound fluorescent molecules were removed from the samples via three rounds of dialysis into 1× PBS.
+Following this, an additional 20 $\mu$ L of borate buffer vas added to the reaction and incubated for 30 min.
+Unbound fluorescent molecules were removed from the samples via three rounds of dialysis into 1 × PBS.
 The success of the labeling procedure was confirmed by SDS-PAGE showing fluorescent VP bands when viewed under UV light.

 Cell binding assay.
 CHO variant cell lines Pro-5, Lec-2, and Lec-8 were passaged to 50% confluence into 15 cm plates 24 h prior to conducting the experiment.
 On the day of the cell binding assay, cells at 90-100% confluence were detached from the plate by addition of 2 mL 0.5 M EDTA to the medium of a 15-cm plate.
 Cells were transferred into a 50-mL conical tube and centrifuged in a benchtop centrifuge for 5 min at 500 rpm.
 The supernatant was removed, and the pellet was resuspended in 6 mL of prechilled unsupplemented MEM.
-The cells were counted under a microscope using a hemocytometer, diluted to 5×10^5 cells/mL, aliquoted to 500- μ L fractions, and prechilled for 30 min at 4°C. Each tube of cells was then incubated with the fluorescently labeled VLPs at an MOI of 106 under constant rotation and protected from light for 3 to 4 h at 4°C. Following the incubation, the cells were resuspended in 300 μ L 1× PBS followed by centrifugation.
-Pellets were resuspended in 300 μ L 1× PBS and analyzed utilizing a FACS Calibur (BD Biosciences).
+The cells were counted under a microscope using a hemocytometer, diluted to $5 \times 10^5$ cells/mL, aliquoted to 500- $\mu$ L fractions, and prechilled for 30 min at 4°C. Each tube of cells was then incubated with the fluorescently labeled VLPs at an MOI of 10 under constant rotation and protected from light for 3 to 4 h at 4°C. Following the incubation, the cells were resuspended in 300 $\mu$ L 1× PBS and ana-lyzed utilizing a FACS Calibur (BD Biosciences).
 All experiments were conducted in triplicate.
 The FSC Express5 software suite (BD Biosciences) was used to analyze the raw data.